 Dementia is not a specific disease.
 It's an overall term that describes a wide range of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person's ability to perform everyday activities.
 Alzheimer's disease accounts for 60 to 80 percent of cases.

 The project aims to provide training and services to all involved target groups through mentoring.
 The target group will, through the project’s website be trained on issues related to the dementia, behavioral and psychiatric symptoms – non pharmacological interventions – caregivers burden etc. Experienced project partners will locate and motivate more users to attend.
 All training material will be OERs accessible as e&m-learning supporting ICT-based training, using a social learning approach and translated into partner languages and, accessible through the platform.

 People with dementia, formal and informal caregivers, NGOs, social enterprises, key stakeholders, health care professionals and educational providers are targeted by the dem@entoring project and we estimate that during the project’s lifecycle, approximately 5,000 persons and organisations will be reached.
 This through a comprehensive strategy using diverse channels to reach all levels involved.

-Diverse activities are envisaged ranging from the initial needs analysis, the design and development of the two cycles, of the dem@entoring system and the underlining training approach (inclusive education, interactivity, decision based), with a bottom-up approach while in parallel integrating higher level interaction and input.
+Diverse activities are envisaged ranging from the initial needs analysis, the design and development of e-mentoring, of the dem@entoring system and the underlining training approach (inclusive education, interactivity, decision based), with a bottom-up approach while in parallel integrating higher level interaction and input.
 A key element is the dissemination strategy where the plan developed will dictate partner activities and actions.
 Three multiplier events, seminars, webinars and one learning activity will be organized as part of the effort to involve target group members, with specific channels and methods for their selection and promotion.